laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 To begin, you'll need to get Nix installed and configured on your machine.
 See [this blog post from a colleague](https://blog.testdouble.com/posts/2023-05-02-frictionless-developer-environments/) for a good explanation of the steps and their reasoning.

-If you're feeling lazy, the commands to run (from aforementioned blog post) are:
+If you're feeling lazy, the commands to run (from the aforementioned blog post) are:

 ```shell
 # enable nix flakes